fhrocha/aws-expert-python-dynamodb/README.md

 # aws-expert-python-dynamodb

-Python Code Sample to use scripts to connect on AWS dynamodb
+Python Code Sample to use scripts to connect on AWS DynamoDB

 First Setup